Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Method

 The transition and reward design remains the same as the global policy~\cite{POMO}.
-Overall, the local policy learns from the local topological features and instance features, outputs the probability of selecting neighbor nodes, and gives a penalty for visiting remote nodes.
-The advantages of the proposed local policy can be summarised as follows: (1) The local pattern is transferrable since it is insensitive to the shifts of node distribution and problem scale.
-(2) The low probability of selecting remote nodes gives a good inductive bias that the policy can pay more attention to the local neighbor nodes which are probably more promising.
+Overall, the local policy learns from the local topological features and outputs the probability of selecting neighbor nodes.
+The advantages of the proposed local policy can be summarized as follows: 1) The local pattern is transferrable since it is insensitive to the shifts of node distribution and problem scale; 2) The local MDP gives a good inductive bias that the policy can focus on the local neighbor nodes which are probably more promising.